mominulislamsharon/mominulislamsharon/README.md

 <div align="center">
    <h1>🎓 About Me :</h1>
    <p>Hello, I'm Mominul Islam Sharon, a passionate Full Stack Developer (MERN Stack ) with expertise in HTML, CSS, Tailwind CSS, and JavaScript.
-I excel at crafting dynamic, responsive web applications using React.js, Next.js, and Redux Toolkit, Typescript, ensuring a seamless user experience.
-My backend skills include working with Node.js, MongoDB, Express.js, and Firebase, JWT, enabling me to build robust and scalable full-stack applications.</p>
+I excel at crafting dynamic, responsive web applications using React.js, Next.js, Redux Toolkit, and Typescript, ensuring a seamless user experience.
+My backend skills include working with Node.js, MongoDB, Express.js, and Firebase, as well as JWT, enabling me to build robust and scalable full-stack applications.</p>
    <br/>
    <p style="margin-top: 5px;">I am driven by a desire to continuously improve and push the boundaries of what's possible in web development.
 Let's connect and create something extraordinary together!</p>
   <br/>